Atithi Gautam K. C.: Debut album

 Atithi Gautam K. C. started singing at the age of 20 months, imitating her elder sister Ushna K. C.

 She was praised as the youngest singer in the world by the international media in different countries, national and regional languages: China, India, Canada, Pakistan, United Kingdom, United States of America, Japan, Iran, UAE, Malaysia, Estonia, France, Philippines, North Macedonia, Croatia Poland, Kuwait.

 Later albums

 Atithi's second album Top of the World was released in 2011.
 To mark its release, it was taken to the peak of Mount Everest by Nepalese civil servant Khimlal Gautam during the nine-person All-Civil Servants Everest Expedition.
 Top of the World consists of English songs written by Ghanashyam Khadka, with music composed by Joogle Dongol.

 Her third album, Gurans and Sakura, was released in December 2016.
 It served as a celebration of the 60-year diplomatic relationship between Japan and Nepal.
-This album contains songs in English, Japanese and Nepalese.
+This album contains songs in English, Japanese and Nepali.